- Eligibility for Graduation

 Calendar for Senior Events

-First day to apply for a May 2016 degree
+Last day to apply for an October degree

-Last day to apply for a May 2016 degree
+Dates to apply for a January 2017 degree

 Eligibility for Graduation

-SENIOR REVIEW College of Arts and Sciences/University College – In August seniors were sent information on reviewing their General and Major Requirements through Degree Navigator.
+SENIOR REVIEW College of Arts and Sciences/University College – In September seniors will be sent information on reviewing their General and Major Requirements through Degree Navigator.
 All seniors must meet with their faculty advisors in September or October to ensure that their major requirements are satisfied and plan their final semesters.